MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-We're introducing a new business model for Common Data Service for Apps storage.
+We're introducing a new business model for Common Data Service storage.

 To cover: